sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/MultiParadigmModeling/ControlArchitecture.md

 ## Other Control Architectures

-Some other control architectures are available in additionnal plugins.
+Some other control architectures are available in additional plugins.
 For instance, [BDI (Belief, desire, intention) architecture](UsingBDI) is available.
 Feel free to read about it if you want to learn more.

 You need some other control architectures for your model ?
-Feel free to make your suggestion to the team of developper through the [mailing list](https://groups.google.com/forum/#!forum/gama-platform).
+Feel free to make your suggestion to the team of developer through the [mailing list](https://groups.google.com/forum/#!forum/gama-platform).
 Remember also that GAMA is an open-source platform, you can design your own control architecture easily.
 Go to the section Community/contribute if you want to jump into coding !